Steinway & Sons: Recent history

-After the 2008 economic downturn, Steinway grand piano sales fell by half, and 30 percent of the union employees were laid off at the Queens factory between August 2008 and November 2009.
+After the 2008 economic downturn, Steinway grand piano sales fell by half, and 30 percent of the union employees were laid off at the New York factory between August 2008 and November 2009.
 Sales were down 21 percent in 2009 in the United States.
 But sales began increasing a little in 2010, and they continued to improve the following year.

 In 2015, Steinway went back to the player piano industry from around the 1920s by introducing a digital player piano series called Spirio.
 The technology in the Spirio pianos was created in 2007 by Wayne Stahnke, an Austrian engineer who has previously made digital player piano systems for other piano companies, like Yamaha and Bösendorfer.
 Wayne Stahnke's technology, originally called Live Performance Model LX, was sold to Steinway in 2014 and re-branded as Spirio.
-In contrast to player pianos by other brands, a recording option is not available in the Steinway Spirio.
+In contrast to player pianos by other brands available at the time, a recording option was not originally available in the Steinway Spirio.
 In 2018, a recording option was made available in Steinway Spirio pianos, known as the Spirio r.
+The Spirio technology is referred to as "non-parasitic", meaning that the recording and playback equipment do not interfere with the sound or feel of the piano.
+The pianist is recorded by over 20 grey-scale optical sensors mounted behind the piano’s keyboard.
+With over 1000 levels of sensitivity and the ability to record 800 measurements/second, they sense the speed at which the hammers strike the strings.
+In 2024, the Spirio library contained more than 4,000 recordings.

 In 2015, Steinway made its 600,000th piano.
 The piano features the Fibonacci spiral and Macassar ebony veneer.
-It took 6,000 hours of work over 4 years to make the piano.
-It was priced at $2.4 million.
+It took 6,000 hours of work over 4 years to make, and was priced at $2.4 million.

-As of early 2021, Paulson & Co. remains the ultimate parent of Steinway & Sons., with head office at 1251 Avenue of the Americas, New York, NY 10020.
+As of early 2021, Paulson & Co. remains the ultimate parent of Steinway & Sons, with head office at 1251 Avenue of the Americas, New York, NY 10020.

 Models

 Steinway pianos are sold by a worldwide network of around 200 authorized Steinway dealers who operate around 300 showrooms.
-The primary differentiation between Steinway models is noted by their model letter, which denotes their size and is one of the most important indicators of their price.
+The primary differentiation between Steinway models is simply their size (which is indicated by their model letter), which is also one of the most important indicators of their relative prices.